Nitrocellulose: Coatings

 Nitrocellulose lacquer manufactured by (among others) DuPont, was the primary material for painting automobiles for many years.
 Durability of finish, complexities of "multiple stage" modern finishes, and other factors including environmental regulation led manufacturers to choose newer technologies.
 It remained the favorite of hobbyists for both historical reasons and for the ease with which a professional finish can be obtained.
 Most automobile "touch up" paints are still made from lacquer because of its fast drying, easy application, and superior adhesion properties – regardless of the material used for the original finish.
 Guitars sometimes shared color codes with current automobiles.
-It fell out of favor for mass production use for a number of reasons including environmental regulation and the cost of application vs. "poly" finishes.
-However, both Fender and Gibson still use nitrocellulose lacquers in their "Custom" shops when reproducing historically accurate guitars.
+It fell out of favor for mass production use for a number of reasons including environmental regulation and the cost of application vs. polyurethane finishes.
+However, Gibson still uses nitrocellulose lacquers on all of their guitars, as well as Fender when reproducing historically accurate guitars.
 The nitrocellulose lacquer yellows and cracks over time, and custom shops will reproduce this aging to make instruments appear vintage.
 Guitars made by smaller shops (luthiers) also often use "nitro" as it has an almost mythical status among guitarists.

 Hazards

 Because of its explosive nature, not all applications of nitrocellulose were successful.
 In 1869, with elephants having been poached to near extinction, the billiards industry offered a US$10,000 prize to whoever came up with the best replacement for ivory billiard balls.
-John Wesley Hyatt created the winning replacement, which he created with a new material he invented, called camphored nitrocellulose—the first thermoplastic, better known as Celluloid.
+John Wesley Hyatt created the winning replacement, which he created with a new material he invented, called camphored nitrocellulose—the first thermoplastic, better known as celluloid.
 The invention enjoyed a brief popularity, but the Hyatt balls were extremely flammable, and sometimes portions of the outer shell would explode upon impact.
 An owner of a billiard saloon in Colorado wrote to Hyatt about the explosive tendencies, saying that he did not mind very much personally but for the fact that every man in his saloon immediately pulled a gun at the sound.
 The process used by Hyatt to manufacture the billiard balls, patented in 1881, involved placing the mass of nitrocellulose in a rubber bag, which was then placed in a cylinder of liquid and heated.
 Pressure was applied to the liquid in the cylinder, which resulted in a uniform compression on the nitrocellulose mass, compressing it into a uniform sphere as the heat vaporized the solvents.
 The ball was then cooled and turned to make a uniform sphere.
 In light of the explosive results, this process was called the "Hyatt gun method".

 An overheated container of dry nitrocellulose is believed to be the initial cause of the 2015 Tianjin explosions.